 - Two prototyping assignments (sketching and modeling) for 0-8 points each

-- Two smaller tasks in the quiz for a total of 0-3 points
+- An iteration assignment for a total of 0-3 points

 This leads to a total of 70 points, converted into grades as follows: